 “Bakur trial” adjourned until April

-The trial into journalist Ertuğrul Mavioğlu and filmmaker Çayan Demirel, the co-directors of the documentary Bakur (North), on the charge of “disseminating propaganda for a terrorist group” resumed on 21 February at the 2nd High Criminal Court of Batman.
+The trial of journalist Ertuğrul Mavioğlu and filmmaker Çayan Demirel, the co-directors of the documentary Bakur (North), on the charge of “disseminating propaganda for a terrorist group” resumed on 21 February at the 2nd High Criminal Court of Batman.

 P24 monitored the third hearing, where both Demirel and Mavioğlu were represented by their lawyers.
 Demirel’s wife, film producer Ayşe Çetinbaş, was among those monitoring the trial.